 Needless to say, I checked out the book to find the answer to author Lawrence J. Cohen’s thought-provoking riddle.
-In the process, I learned quite a few techniques to take the edge off excessive worry in both children and adults.
-You’ll find some of these specific techniques in an upcoming blog.
+In the process, I learned a few techniques to take the edge off excessive worry for both children and adults.
+You’ll find some of these specific techniques in an upcoming blog post.
 But for now, join me in my search for "the opposite of worry."

-Like all emotions, worry and anxiety serve many positive purposes, at least in the right dose.
-(I’m using “worry” and “anxiety” synonymously in this blog.)
-For example, our anxiety warns us of dangers, keys us up to perform at our peak, and motivates us to take protective actions.
+Like all emotions, worry and anxiety serve many positive purposes, at least with the right doses.
+(I’m using “worry” and “anxiety” synonymously here.)
+For example, our anxiety warns us of danger, keys us up to perform at our peak, and motivates us to take protective actions.
 But excessive anxiety can be overwhelming, even paralyzing, and panic attacks can be terrifying.

 - Denial: “There’s really nothing to worry about.”